wearsunscreen/ninety-nine-elm-problems/lt/recursion_on_lists.md

 To avoid an infinite loop, there must be a case where the function is not called, bringing an end to the recusion stack.
 Frequently, as in this example, that is the empty list.

 Frequently when recursing over a list, you will build up a new list to return as a result.
-[Problem 5](../p/p05.md "Problem 5")
+[Problem 5](../p/p05.md "Problem 5") builds a new list in reverse order from it's input.

 ```elm
 myReverse : List a -> List a